texhex/Xteq5/src/Readme.md

-## TestUtil Source code (/src) README
+## Xteq5 source code (/src) README

 ## General

  - The scripts (Assets, tests and modules) that will be installed during setup are in _/scripts_.
  - Scripts for testing are located in _/src/ScriptsForTesting/Test1_
- - Any project that ends in **Consumer** is a debug project that uses the project it contains in the name (`TestUtilEngine-Consumer` uses `TestUtilEngine`).
+ - Any project that ends in **Consumer** is a debug project that uses the project it contains in the name (`Xteq5Engine-Consumer` uses `Xteq5Engine`).
  - Projects that end in **xUnitTest** are test assemblies for [xUnit](https://github.com/xunit/xunit)
  - If you get the error __The type or namespace name 'Xunit' could not be found (are you missing a using directive or an assembly reference?)__, xUnit needs to be downloaded using NuGet.
  - Also download _Xunit runners_ using NuGet.

 ## Projects
  - `HeadlessPS` is a library to run scripts using PowerShell.
- - `TestUtilEngine` is the main library and uses HeadlessPS to run assets and tests.
+ - `Xteq5Engine` is the main library and uses HeadlessPS to run assets and tests.
- - `TestUtilOutputGenerator` is used to generate the resulting report.
+ - `Xteq5OutputGenerator` is used to generate the resulting report.
- - `TestUtilGUI` (TestUtil.exe) is the GUI used to operate TestUtil, it uses all three libraries above.
+ - `Xteq5GUI` (Xteq5.exe) is the GUI used to operate Xteq5, it uses all three libraries above.
- - `TestUtilLauncher` launches TestUtilGUI in the matching bitness (32 or 64 bit) for the computer.
+ - `Xteq5Launcher` launches Xteq5GUI in the matching bitness (32 or 64 bit) for the computer.
- - `src/setup/_TestUtilSetup.iss` is used to create **TestUtilSetup.exe**.
+ - `src/setup/_Setup.iss` is used to create **Xteq5Setup.exe**.
 Inside the solution the link to this file is in _Solution items_.
  - You need to download and install [Inno Setup Unicode](http://www.jrsoftware.org/isdl.php) in order to open *.ISS files.